coollabsio/coolify/CONTRIBUTING.md

 ## 👋 Introduction

-🔴 At the moment, Coolify **doesn't support Windows**.
-You must use Linux or MacOS.
+> 🔴 At the moment, Coolify **doesn't support Windows**.
+You must use Linux or MacOS. 💡 Although windows users can use github codespaces for development

 #### Recommended Pull Request Guideline